Operation Winterzauber: The operation and death toll

 The executions were carried out in the villagers' own homes, with the bodies covered in straw and the houses set on fire.
 Evidence from Russian sources indicates that many were deliberately burned alive.
 The rest, mostly women and children, were sent on foot to the place of the so-called "second sluicing"; those who were exhausted on the way were shot.
 Modular camps people were sent to other camps, including Salaspils concentration camp near Riga, where women were separated from their children and sent to work in Germany or in Latvia.

 From 16–18 February 1943, the Nazis destroyed the village of Rositsa.
-Younger and stronger people were sent to the station of Bigosovo, where they were loaded into wagons and taken to the concentration camp of Salaspils and work in Latvia and Germany.
+Younger and stronger people were sent to the station of Bigosovo, where they were loaded into wagons and taken to the Salaspils camp and work in Latvia and Germany.
 The remaining people were burned in houses, a large group of people was driven into a barn that was then set on fire.
-Among those killed were Roman Catholic priests Jury Kashyra and Antoni Leszczewicz: one was burned with other residents, the other was shot for persistent requests to save the children (according to other sources also burned).
+Among those killed were Roman Catholic priests Jury Kashyra and Antoni Leszczewicz.
+The former was burned alongside the rest of the residents of the village, the other was shot for persistent requests to save the children (or, according to other sources also burned).
 In 1999, Pope John Paul II declared the murdered priests blessed.

-Several hundred villages were destroyed.
-In one Osveya area, 183 villages were burned down, 11,383 people were killed, and over 7500 residents were deported — adults to work in Germany, children in the Salaspils concentration camp.
-Partisans in Novgorod region, Belarusian partisans, Soviet partisans in Latvia, and the populace themselves had resisted the invaders desperately.
-The most famous episode was the fight of ninety Soviet Latvian partisans against four Latvian punitive battalions supported by tanks and aircraft, on the hill Apsu Kalny.
-To rescue civilians, the command of the Soviet 6th air army carried out an air operation, during which eight to eleven thousand people were evacuated to Soviet territory.